 A noted performer of Benjamin Britten’s vocal music, Rutter recently was praised for their “riveting” performance as Miles in The Turn of the Screw with On Site Opera (Opera News 1/25/20).
 Rutter has also portrayed Oberon in A Midsummer Night’s Dream with Opera on the Avalon and Canticle II: Abraham & Isaac in recital.

 Rutter is a passionate recitalist and has designed several programs with a focus on songs from the American repertoire.
 Previous recital projects include Going to Heaven (Dowland lute songs, Bach Geist und Seele wird verwirret, selections from Copland 12 Poems of Emily Dickinson), Litanies (Schubert Lied, Haydn Arianna a Naxos, Satie Trois mélodies de 1916, Hagen Letting Go) and The Cabaret Songs of William Bolcom performed at the Duplex Cabaret.
 Rutter has also collaborated with MET LiveArts in Mingwei Lee’s presentation of Sonic Blossoms, performing Schubert Lieder in the Metropolitan Museum’s Arthur M. Sackler Gallery, and with Origin Theater Company in its production of Lot Vekemans’ POISON featuring Rutter singing Strauss and Schubert Lieder as incidental music.

-Rutter holds a Bachelor of Music in Vocal Performance from University of North Florida and a Master of Music in Vocal Performance from the Manhattan School of Music.
+Rutter holds a BM in Vocal Performance (University of North Florida) and a MM in Vocal Performance (Manhattan School of Music.)